 Boulevard Christian Church observes the Lord’s Supper in a way all can share.
 “Do this in remembrance of Me” (Luke 22:19).
 The New Testament strongly implies that the Lord’s Supper was observed as often as Christians gathered to worship (Acts 20:7).
 The Lord’s Supper is the spiritual center of our worship service every week.
 Each person decides for himself or herself whether or not to share in its observance.
 It is Christ’s supper and not ours; therefore, we feel that no person has any right to exclude another individual from Christ’s table.

 Boulevard Christian Church is organized under a form of government in which all can be free.
-It is congregational in government, just as the church at Corinth or Antioch was in the New Testament.
-Each congregation is the ultimate human authority under the divine authority of Jesus Christ, the head of the body.
+Boulevard is Elder led, just as the church at Corinth or Antioch was in the New Testament.
+Elders (as outlined in 1 Timothy 3) are the ultimate human authority under the divine authority of Jesus Christ, the head of the body.
 Motivated by unity, Christ’s mission and love, congregations voluntarily cooperated in many ways in various Christian endeavors.